to Boston Area MA and Southern NH Badminton Clubs

 The Winchester Badminton Club meets for open play on Tuesdays during the school year at the McCall School Gym in Winchester, MA from 7:00 to 10:00 p.m., unless a special night is scheduled.
 This activity is open to all adults (age 18 and older) with game-playing skills.

-Recent attendance has been very high and therefore walk-in playing times are now being limited.
+High attendance is expected as the season begins, and attendance at the end of last season had been very high, and therefore walk-in playing times are being limited.
 The latest time for a walk-in is 8:15 p.m.
 A walk-in is welcome to start between 6:45 and 8:15, but at 8:15 you must stop.
 Then at 9:20, walk-in play can resume.
 If you choose to play for the first 1.5 hours, the fee is $8; bring exact change or be prepared to get no change.

 Fees for season passes are NOT refundable, and previously-paid walk-in fees cannot be credited towards season pass fees.